tekpinar/correlationplus/docs/quickstart.rst

 You can check different valueFilters, distanceFilters for your analysis.
 Also, you can scan a range of values by calling the functions in a loop.

+There is a minor but important difference between the scripts and the modules for centrality and path analyses.
+If you want to use the module for centrality analysis:

+``from correlationplus.centralityAnalysis import *``

+Please notice that the name of the script was 'analyze' but the name of the module is 'centralityAnalysis'.

+Similarly, the name of the path analysis script is 'paths' while the name of the module is 'pathAnalysis'.
+Therefore, you have to call path analysis module interactively as follows:

+``from correlationplus.pathAnalysis import *``